 Play these videos, starring real-life CS Principles and CS Discoveries students who talk about the topics covered in each course and why your students should sign up.

 Invite students to your classroom during lunch or after school to learn more about taking computer science.
-Here’s a brief 15 minute agenda to grab their attention:

 Get your students excited about computer science with an Hour of Code activity.
 Check out the dozens of activities created by Code.org and our partners at HourofCode.com.